splynx/docs/files/en/networking/authentication_of_customers/mikrotik_static_api/mikrotik_static_api.md

 ![Firewall IP-MAC filter / API accounting](ipmac_api.png)

-The API should be enabled on the Mikrotik router and as well as in the router settings within Splynx:
+The API should be enabled on the Mikrotik router and in the router settings within Splynx:

 ![API settings](api_settings.png)